yandex-cloud/docs/en/vpc/best-practices/public-ip-recommendations.md

 Public IPv4 addresses are a limited resource that continues to increase in price.
 However, the use of public IPv4 addresses is often not required and may even make your infrastructure vulnerable in some cases. {{ yandex-cloud }} provides a set of services and virtual machine images that let you minimize the use of public IPv4 addresses and build a more cost-efficient and stable infrastructure.

-#### Enable egress NAT {#use-nat}
+#### Use a NAT gateway {#use-nat}

-If your cloud resources need to exchange data with the internet and other external resources (for instance, to download updates, packages, and code from public repositories), we recommend using the [Egress NAT](../operations/enable-nat.md) option.
-It lets you manage access to external resources via a shared pool of cloud addresses.
+If your cloud resources need to exchange data with the internet and other external resources (for instance, to download updates, packages, and code from public repositories), we recommend using [NAT gateways](../operations/create-nat-gateway.md).
+They let you manage access to external resources via a shared pool of cloud IP addresses.

 #### Set up routing through a NAT instance {#nat-instance-routing}